-The home of TLE (Edinburgh) is a wonderful place to indulge in that favourite of pastimes; eating and drinking good food and wine.
+The headquarters (Edinburgh) is a wonderful place to indulge in that favourite of pastimes; eating and drinking good food and wine.
 We have so many restaurants in the city the most difficult task is deciding where to go.
 For the cream of the crop why not treat yourself and pay a visit to one of the four Michelin Star restaurants in Edinburgh; for a city that is small and compact this is quite an achievement!
 Two of these restaurants are located in Leith which is becoming a real hotspot for foodies.
 Read on to learn more about the culinary stars of the city and what they have to offer a discerning dinner guest.

 Based in Leith and run by famed chef Tim Kitchin, The Kitchin opened in 2006 and claimed its Michelin star in 2007.
 Although the restaurant could ride on the success of Tom Kitchin alone, the food steals the show for every diner.
 Simple, straightforward and unfussy dishes are presented on the menu and there are no unusual ingredients just for the sake of it.
 Be sure to ask staff about wine pairings, as The Kitchin has an extensive wine cellar that offers something for every dish imaginable.